sgjava/c3l/README.md

 * `cc1541 -X "*" sprites.d64`
 * `cd ~/eclipse-workspace/c3l/scripts`
 * `./sprites` to build sprite libraries

 ### Return to CP/M mode
 You should return to CP/M like nothing happened to the VIC.

 ### Limitations
 As I mentioned above 0x1000-0x1fff and 0x9000-0x9fff are always read by the VIC as character ROM.
 Your program will still use this memory normally.
-See [vicspr](https://github.com/sgjava/c3l/blob/main/src/demo/vicspr.c) for an example of using the ROM character set and the ASCII to PETSCII translation of printVicPet.

 ### Character mode
 I include everything you need to take control of character mode.
 I